ItzakSanchez/Lotus-Project-Manager/README.md

-# Lotus-Task-Manager
+# Lotus-Project-Manager
-A task manager created with django
+A Project manager created with django